-- Check for obstructions — Regularly check the back and front vents for obstructions (such as leaves and debris) and remove anything you find there.
+- Check for obstructions — Your refrigerator needs adequate ventilation to cool properly.
+Regularly check the back and front vents for obstructions (such as leaves, dirt, and debris) and remove anything you find there.

 - Change the settings — You may find that you need to change the settings based on the weather.
 For instance, hotter weather may call for a cooler setting.
 Meanwhile, cooler weather will not require the fridge to work as hard, meaning a lower setting should be fine.